dariashifrina/warmup_project/README.md

 rostopic echo /cmd_vel
 ```

+### Wall Follower

+This gave me a lot of trouble because I could not find a good way to detect corners that were not right angles.
+My bot can only navigate right angle obstacles because it cannot turn beyond a certain range without falling off course.
+This allows it to perfectly function within the square walls but in more complex conditions it does not fit the parameters.

 ### Person Follower

 This project gave me a lot of trouble because I could not find a way to dynamically make the object tracking happen.
 Because of the static state of my steps, my bot could track down one object, then wait around for a new object to move.
 However, on its own, it could not accomodate dynamically changing tracking objects.
 In fact, this would make the bot go out of bounds.
 One issue I did overcome was fixing the angular velocity of the bot to not miss the target.
 For instance, I started out with an angular z velocity of 0.5.
 However, this would make the bot actually turn too quickly and miss the target.
 I learned that if I adjusted it to a smaller number of 0.2, it would make the target.